Counterfactual Effect Decomposition in Multi-Agent Sequential Decision Making: Experiments

 \textbf{Evaluation of r-SSE-ICC.} We consider the same setup as before and categorize all selected actions based on the difference between the round that they were taken and the final round of their respective trajectory.
 For instance, if the action we consider was taken by the AI at the third round of a trajectory with $8$ rounds in total then the \textit{round difference} for that action is $5$.
 For our analysis, we maintain actions with round difference between $4$ and $10$.
 For all selected actions, we compute their reverse state-specific effect together with its variance.
 We keep those with absolute r-SSE $\geq 0.1$ and variance $\geq 0.01$, which yields a total of $437$ alternative actions for the evaluation of r-SSE-ICC.

 For each selected action and its reverse state-specific effect, we compute the contribution scores assigned to all state variables by the r-SSE-ICC method.
 We are interested in seeing how spread the scores are across the states, i.e., if our method attributes the effect equally or if it assigns larger scores to few states.
-To achieve this, we depict the Gini coefficient distribution \citep{gini1936measure} of these scores for various round differences in Plot \ref{plot.sepsis_gini}.\footnote{In measuring the Gini coefficient we consider only the state variables that follow the intervention.
-These are the only states that can be attributed a non-zero contribution by r-SSE-ICC, according to Theorem \ref{thrm.dec_sse}.} Our results indicate that, independently of the trajectory size, r-SSE-ICC pinpoints for most trajectories only a small subset of state variables with significant (intrinsic) contribution to the reverse state-specific effect.
+To achieve this, we depict the Gini coefficient distribution \citep{gini1936measure} of these scores for various round differences in Plot \ref{plot.sepsis_gini}.\footnote{In measuring the Gini coefficient we consider only the state variables that follow the intervention, and correspond to time-steps at which it was the AI's turn to take action.
+These are the only states that can be attributed a non-zero contribution by r-SSE-ICC. } Our results indicate that, independently of the trajectory size, r-SSE-ICC pinpoints for most trajectories only a small subset of state variables with significant (intrinsic) contribution to the reverse state-specific effect.
 In practice, this means that for this setting we actually need to infer the counterfactual values of only a few key states in each trajectory in order to accurately estimate r-SSE.
 This is an interesting observation, as it implies that given a set of trajectories, r-SSE-ICC can reveal aspects of the underlying counterfactual distribution.